azozmarwani90-jpg/Aziz_chat/README.md

 ## 🙏 Acknowledgments

-- OpenAI for their amazing GPT API
+- OpenAI for GPT-4o API
+- The Movie Database (TMDB) for comprehensive movie/TV data
+- Supabase for database hosting and real-time capabilities
-- The Node.js and Express communities
+- The open-source community

-## 🐛 Known Issues

-- Large images (>5MB) are rejected
-- Only image files are supported for upload

 ## 🔮 Future Enhancements

-- [ ] Chat history persistence
+- [ ] User authentication and personalized accounts
-- [ ] Multiple conversation threads
+- [ ] Social features: share recommendations with friends
-- [ ] Voice input/output
+- [ ] Watchlist with reminders for upcoming releases
-- [ ] More AI models support
+- [ ] Integration with streaming services (Netflix, Prime, etc.)
-- [ ] User authentication
+- [ ] Voice input for mood search
 - [ ] Dark/Light theme toggle
-- [ ] Export chat history
+- [ ] Export cinema personality as shareable image
+- [ ] Multi-language support (full Arabic translation)
+- [ ] Progressive Web App (PWA) for mobile installation

 ## 📞 Support

-If you have any questions or run into issues, please open an issue on GitHub.
+If you encounter issues or have questions:
+1. Check the Troubleshooting section above
+2. Review server console logs for errors
+3. Verify all environment variables are set correctly
+4. Open an issue on GitHub with detailed information

 ---

-Made with ❤️ by Aziz
+Made with ❤️ and 🎬 by Aziz